mpetuska/klip/README.md

 - [x] tvosSimulatorArm64
 - [x] tvosX64

-There's also a subset of targets that you currently cannot run tests on (and as such making the library redundant).
-These targets will use a fallback implementation that throws an error on native api access (since those targets will not execute tests) to enable the general library usage in `commonMain` source set.
-If you have a valid use-case of the library for these targets, please raise an issue to discuss a real implementation.
-- [x] androidNativeArm32
-- [x] androidNativeArm64
-- [x] linuxArm32Hfp
-- [x] linuxMips32
-- [x] linuxMipsel32
-- [x] linuxArm64
-- [x] mingwX86

 # Usage

 1. Apply the plugin and add a runtime dependency.

 ```kotlin
 plugins {
   kotlin("multiplatform")